slamora/brackets-wiki/CodeMirror-v3-integration.md

 * Scrolling of rule list lags behind widget
     * The issue is that the browser is now handling scrolling itself, so the display will always update immediately, while the rule list is moving asynchronously on the scroll event.
 (In our old flicker fix scheme, both the display update and the rule list moving happened on the scroll event.)
 I'm not sure of a good way to fix this; we can't just make the rule list be a child of the scroller, because we want it to stay stuck to the right edge of the editor window (which is why it's position: fixed, and we reposition it in JS).
 We would need to spend a couple of days trying to find an alternative solution.
 * Motion of rule list when horizontally resizing window lags
+    * This seems less noticeable in the latest v3.
 * Widget loses focus when scrolled far off the screen
     * The CodeMirror implementation appears to remove widgets from the display list when they scroll off the screen.
 We'll need to ask Marijn if he'd be willing to add an option to leave certain widgets on the display list (maybe turning off their visibility).
 If not, we could conceivably live with this since it's kind of an edge case.